MatteoT90/WibergianLearning/README.md

 testing set, action by action.
 8. *utils/config.py* :: provides paths used by various functions;

-## Testing the code
+## Trying the code

+We first suggest trying our approach to human pose reconstruction.
+Running

+> python Sample.py

-The Python file *'Sample.py'* shows how the pose reconstruction works: starting from four 2D poses, it generates the corresponding 3D reconstruction and compares it to the available ground truth.
+will produce a 3D reconstruction starting from four 2D poses, compare it to the available ground truth.

-To reproduce the results of our best trained model, launch the command
+The command

 > python main.py --name='new_model' --check_path='data/trained_model.h5'

+will reproduce the best results included in the paper, by running the whole testing set trough the lifting process while using trained model's parameters.
+This will create a new folder *'results/new_model'*, and produce *npy* files containing the reconstructed poses (*'poses.npy'*), the ground truth poses (*'truth.npy*), the corresponding reconstruction errors (*'errors.npy'*). *'tabled_res.npy'* contains the average per action reconstruction error, as reported in the paper's table.

 ## Training and evaluating